Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Conclusion

 \section{Conclusion}

 In this paper, we address the critical challenges of realizing goal-directed behavior and learning in GFlowNets.
 To overcome the training challenge due to extremely sparse rewards, we propose a novel method called Retrospective Backward Synthesis, which significantly improves the training of goal-conditioned GFlowNets by synthesizing backward trajectories.
 Our extensive experiments demonstrate state-of-the-art performance in terms of both success rate and generalization ability, which outperforms strong baselines.
 For future work, it is promising to further improve our method, e.g., sampling method considering alternative priorities~\citep{sujit2023prioritizing}.
+More discussions about our work are provided in Appendix~\ref{appendix:discussion}.